Find a courseExpand

 Questions about fees?

 The full-time fees quoted are for the taught Year 1.
-Fees will be charged for the placement year in Year 2 and are available on request from firstname.lastname@example.org in May 2020.
+Fees will be charged for the placement year in Year 2 and are available on request from firstname.lastname@example.org.
 For approximate fee levels of the placement year see the placement fee above.

 Financial support and scholarships